 About the Writer:

-Norwin Anne is a Filipinx textile based artist, eco-culture communicator and (re)maker/designer.
-They studied Fashion Techniques and Design at George Brown College, primarily working with second hand materials.
-They started focusing on textile waste as a research study during school, which evolved to learning more about the concept of waste in general and have become interested in understanding its environmental impacts and beyond.
+Norwin Anne is a Filipinx textile based artist / designer, (re)maker and eco-culture communicator.
+They studied Fashion Techniques and Design at George Brown College with a waste conscious approach and slow fashion mentality.
+Primarily working with secondhand materials, they started focusing on textile waste as a research study during school which evolved into learning more about the concept of waste in general to understand its environmental impacts and beyond.
 They want to continue developing their ideas and merge their knowledge of fashion with other subjects.

 Recently, Norwin hosted From Here to Wear at St. Matthew’s Clubhouse.
 Read more about the event below and be sure keep an eye out for future events here!

 About From Here to Wear.